rfennell/ReleaseNotesAction/README.md

 {{json runDetails}}
 ```

 Finally there is also support for your own custom extension libraries.
 These are provided via an optional JavaScript file which is loaded into the Handlebars templating engine.
-The file can contain one or more functions in the following format
+The file can contain one or more functions, within the `module.exports` block, in the following format
 ```
 module.exports = {
   foo() {